BlinkTagInc/gtfs-to-html/README.md

 #### Stops with different arrival and departure times

-If you would like to show a stop twice in a row to accommodate different arrival and departure times, just include this stop twice in a row in the `timetable_stop_order.txt` file.
-Otherwise, the value for `departure_time` from `stop_times.txt` will always be used.
+Stoptimes with different arrival and departure times will be shown twice in a row and labeled as "(arrival)" and "(departure)".

 ## Build `timetable_pages.txt`